quiple/galmuri/README.md

 # Galmuri

 Outline fonts based on bitmap fonts used in Nintendo DS.
+But the Galmuri11 Bold is my pure work based on the Galmuri11.

 ## Preview